 With consistent positive reinforcement and meaningful incentives, Goodtimer provides a framework for success that has been proven to encourage children to form healthy habits that last.

-How is Goodtimer different than a Behavior Chart?
+How is it different than a Behavior Chart?

-Traditional chore charts and chore chart apps have been used for years to define expectations, and positively reinforce children for good behavior.
+Traditional behavior charts have been used for years to define expectations, and positively reinforce children for good behavior.
 However, chore charts aren’t interactive, engaging or portable and chore chart apps require that your child have access to your smart phone or tablet.
 Chore charts also don’t provide interactive, real-time feedback when you are trying to address behavior issues in the moment.

 Goodtimer is different because it belongs to your child and they are responsible for their performance.
 As your child interacts with their Goodtimer, their motivation increases because they clearly understand how their behavior reflects their performance.